 - 1.14 Warranty

 - 2 Conclusion: Bowflex Max Trainer M6 Review

 - 5 Cons

-You may also want to check out my guide on how to buy an elliptical for some tips on things to look for before you take the plunge.
+You may also want to check out my guide for some tips on purchasing an elliptical before you take the plunge.

 If you have been searching for Bowflex Max Trainer M6 reviews, let’s not waste any more time and get right to it.